leandromoh/RecordParser/README.md

 ### RecordParser came to solve these problems

 1. It is fast because the relevant code is generated using [expression trees](https://docs.microsoft.com/dotnet/csharp/expression-trees), which once compiled is almost fast as handwriting code [(sometimes faster, see benchmark)](/Benchmark.md)
+2. The code generated using expression tree is basically the code you would write yourself if not using any library, simple, straight and fast
-2. It is even faster because it does intense use of [Span](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations
+3. It is even faster because it does intense use of [Span](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations
-3. It is extensible: developers can easily create wrapper methods with [custom maps](/RecordParser.Test/FixedLengthReaderBuilderTest.cs#L85)
+4. It is extensible: developers can easily create wrapper methods with [custom maps](/RecordParser.Test/FixedLengthReaderBuilderTest.cs#L85)
-4. It is flexible: choose the most convenient way to configure each of your parsers (indexed or sequential configuration)
+5. It is flexible: choose the most convenient way to configure each of your parsers (indexed or sequential configuration)
-5. It is even more flexible because you can totally customize your parsing with lambdas/delegates
+6. It is even more flexible because you can totally customize your parsing with lambdas/delegates
-6. It is not intrusive: all mapping configuration is done outside of the mapped type.
+7. It is not intrusive: all mapping configuration is done outside of the mapped type.
 It keeps your POCO classes with minimised dependencies and low coupling
-7. It provides simple API: reader objects provides 2 familiar methods Parse and TryParse
+8. It provides simple API: reader objects provides 2 familiar methods Parse and TryParse
-8. It supports to parse classes and structs types (i.e., reference and value types)
+9. It supports to parse classes and structs types (i.e., reference and value types)
-9. It supports .NET Core 2.1, 3.1 and 5.0
+10. It supports .NET Core 2.1, 3.1 and 5.0

 ### Currently there are parsers for 2 record formats:
 1. Fixed length, common in positional files, e.g. mainframe use, COBOL, etc